 The relevant sector consists of central government, local government and social security funds, Debt liabilities that constitute also assets held by general government bodies are eliminated throughout the consolidation process.

 The last four year series2 of public debt (outstanding at the end of each year) and GDP is as follows:

-The government bonds outstanding is the amount of the securities issued by the Treasury on the domestic market ( BOTs, CTZs, CCTs, BTPs, BTPs Italia and BTP€is) and in the international capital markets (Global Bond, MTN and Commercial Paper programs).
-The data is monthly updated with the latest available figure.
+The government securities, that is the debt securities issued by the Treasury on the domestic market ( BOTs, CTZs, CCTs, CCTeus, BTPs, BTP€is and BTPs Italia) and on the international capital markets (Global Bond, MTN and Commercial Paper programs), constitute most of the public debt.